 Shallowwaterblackoutprevention.org defines it as: Shallow water blackout is an underwater “faint” due to a lack of oxygen to the brain brought on by holding your breath for long periods of time.
 Without immediate rescue, the swimmer quickly drowns; or more formally:

-“Shallow Water Blackout results from hypoxia (low oxygen) to the brain.
-What triggers one to breathe in elevation of carbon dioxide (CO2), not low oxygen (O2).
+- Shallow Water Blackout results from hypoxia — low oxygen — to the brain.
+What triggers one to breathe in elevation of carbon dioxide, not low oxygen.
 One basically ‘blacks out’ or faints in the water.
-For some, their lungs will take on water leading to drowning while others simply suffocate or die of other causes brought on by the breath-holding.
+For some, their lungs will take on water leading to drowning.
+Others simply suffocate or die of other causes brought on by the breath-holding.

 It can occur in an olympic pool or the bath tub.
 It’s caused by breath-holding, regardless of where it occurs.

 25-year-old Gene “Whitner” Milner was interested in spear fishing and began to practice his breath-holding.
 But on April 17, 2011, Whitner died from shallow water blackout in his family’s swimming pool.

-“The last anyone remembers seeing Whitner is when friends were getting out of the pool around 10:30 to 11 pm that evening.
+“The last anyone remembers seeing Whitner is when friends were getting out of the pool around 10:30 to 11 p.m. that evening.
 The pool lights were not on and his friends were coming and going.
-Whitner likely tried to hold his breath one last time unnoticed by those around the pool.
+Whitner likely tried to hold his breath one last time, unnoticed by those around the pool.
 He experienced shallow water blackout and passed out in the water without any forewarning sinking directly to the bottom of the pool.
 His friends thought that he had gone inside to call his girlfriend, Laura Dobrosky, who was out of town.

 Share the information you learned with others, both in your facility and outside of.
-Inform your lifeguards to try and monitor those who are training for swim meets, by making sure they come up for a proper breath.
+Inform your lifeguards to try and monitor those who are training for swim meets by making sure they come up for a proper breath.
 Never allow breath-holding games.
 Inform pool goers to breathe when they have the urge.